RaftLib/RaftLib/README.md

 [RaftLib](http://raftlib.io) is a C++ Library for enabling stream/data-flow parallel computation.
 Using simple right shift operators (just like the C++ streams that you would use for string manipulation), you can link parallel compute kernels together.
 With RaftLib, we do away with explicit use of pthreads, std::thread, OpenMP, or any other parallel "threading" library.
 These are often mis-used, creating non-deterministic behavior.
 RaftLib's model allows lock-free FIFO-like access to the communications channels connecting each compute kernel.
 The full system has many auto-parallelization, optimization, and convenience features that enable relatively simple authoring of performant applications.
-This project is currently in the alpha stage (recently emerging from a PhD thesis).
+This project is currently in the alpha stage.
 The beta release will bring back multi-node support, along with (planned) container support for the remote machines.
 Feel free to give it a shot, if you have any issues, also feel free to send the authors an e-mail.

-User Group / Mailing List: [Google Group](https://goo.gl/MPCFBV)
+User Group / Mailing List: [slack channel](https://join.slack.com/t/raftlib/shared_invite/enQtMjk3MjYyODYxODYzLWM5YmMxZTE1YmY0NDIwZTFkNmE1OThhMTUxOGZlYWI5MmE4ZjViZWI1OWI5ZGRmNTdmYWMwNWJjN2VkOWEwOTM)

-Direct message to authors: [mail](mailto:jonathan@raftlib.io)

 =============

 ### Build status
 [![Build Status](https://travis-ci.org/RaftLib/RaftLib.svg?branch=master)](https://travis-ci.org/RaftLib/RaftLib)

-CI Test environment:
-* Linux - kernel v.
-3.13, Ubuntu 5.2.1-23ubuntu1~12.04, (gcc-5.2.1/Clang 3.7.1), CMake 3.5

-Offline testing:
-* OS X - El Capitan, Apple LLVM version 7.0.2, CMake 3.6
-* Linux - kernel v.
-4.4, gcc-6.1/clang 3.8

 ### Pre-requisites